-The overall objectives associated with this initiative include:
+The overall objectives associated with this initiative included:

 - Optimizing benefits of the program with improved lighting